koyafull/binary_clock/README.md

 # Build it

-My achievment building it as a lamp:
+My achievment building it as a lamp: it will show time from `23:59:50` to `00:00:10`
 ![See doc folder][gif]

 ## Drawing